Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Acquire the server enclave handler with the given enclave name.
 The enclave handler can be used in enclave call.
 + Parameter:
-  + name: The enclave name.
+  + name: enclave name.
-+ Return value: Enclave handler.
++ Return value:
+  + handler: enclave handler.

 **EAPP_CALL_ENCLAVE**